juanezamudio/Connect4AI/README.md

 ### &copy; Copyright Notice

 This project is part of a Graph Algorithms course taught at Pomona College by Visiting Professor, [William Devanny].
-My only contribution to this project is the graph algorithm implementations in the MazeSolver class and the Entry class I created.
+My only contribution to this project is my implementation of the eval and minimax functions in the Connect4AI class.
 Any other work in this project is subject to copyright laws under the MIT License.

 [William Devanny]: http://www.ics.uci.edu/~wdevanny/